ajan1019/ajan1019.github.io/index.md

-My personal blog on things fascinates me.
-What makes us human cannot make machine as human.
+My personal blog to write about things which fascinates me.

+*What makes us human cannot make machines as human.*